 This is a road trip that will take you around the country and see the most beautiful sceneries in your life.
 You'll see breath taking falls, hike mountains, camp beside a lagoon, climb a volcano and enjoy the cost.
 There's no better way to experience Iceland than this.
 It took us around 8 days to go around the ring road but there are so many things to see, we needed to rush through some of them.
 I recommend spending around 12-14 days going around the ring road.
 This will give more time to enjoy the views and simmer the moment.

 1. Rent a 4WD

-It's hard to go around the ring road without car so it's well worth it to rent one plus you'll get to see those sights in hard to get places.
+It's hard to go around the ring road without car so it's well worth it to rent one plus you'll get to see the sights in hard to reach places.

 2. Travel with a group

-It's much more fun going around Iceland with a group and it will also make the trip safer plus you can switch driver whenever someone gets tired driving.
+It's much more fun going around Iceland with a group and it will also make the trip safer.
+You can also switch drivers in between so everyone can get enough rest.

 3. Bring a tent, sleeping bag and a camping mat

 Hotels are quite expensive in Iceland so It's a good idea to just camp after a good day of exploring.
 Make sure your tent is water proof, sleeping bag can handle less than 5°C and a camping mat will elevate you from the ground a bit so you can stay dry.
 Camp sites in Iceland can cost around 1300 kronus per person.

 In time always eating in a restaurant can get quite expensive so it's a good idea to cook you own food.
 You can do your groceries in Bonus the local grocery which is available in every town.
 It's also handy to bring a portable stove and eating utensils with you.
 We saved a lot of money by just cooking our own food.

 5. Wear a triclimate jacket and a water proof boots.